fabric-testbed/fabric-prometheus/docker_ansible/README.md

+# Ansible Role
+The ansible fabric_prometheus role can install the reqired components for Prometheus monitoring of various systems.
+* Fabric Central Infrastructure (aka global metics)
+* Fabric Rack
+* Fabric Slice
+* GENI Slice

+These systems all have similar & overlapping features but differ in which components are added and how they are configured.
+The `install_type` determines which system is being installed.
+The options are:
+* fabric_rack
+* geni_slice
+* fabric_slice
+* global

+Each type of install requires one or more variable files.
+You can use the playbooks included or alter them for special cases.
+* playbook_role_fabric_rack_install.yml
+* playbook_role_geni_slice_install.yml
+* playbook_role_fabric_global_install.yml

 # Install on a GENI slice

 To install to a geni slice you will need to run the following playbook: